pmndrs/gltfjsx/readme.md

 #### ⚡️ Auto-transform (compression, resize)

 With the `--transform` flag it creates a binary-packed, draco-compressed, texture-resized (1024x1024), deduped and pruned GLTF ready to be consumed on a web site.
 It uses [glTF-Transform](https://github.com/donmccurdy/glTF-Transform).
-It will not alter the original but create a copy and append `[modelname]-transformed.glb`. `--aggressive' will start to cut down on empty or unneccessary groups.
+It will not alter the original but create a copy and append `[modelname]-transformed.glb`.

+JSX compression is enabled with the `--aggressive` flag, this will start to cut down on empty or unneccessary groups.

 #### ⚡️ Auto-instancing

 Use the `--instance` flag and it will look for similar geometry and create instances of them.
 Look into [drei/Instance and drei/Merged](https://github.com/pmndrs/drei#instances) to understand how it works.
+Instancing requires the GLTF to be transformed, so it prepends the `--transform` flag.

 It does not matter if you instanced the model previously in Blender.
-It creates instances for each mesh that has a speicific geometry and/or material. `instanceall` will create instances of all the geometry.
+It creates instances for each mesh that has a speicific geometry and/or material. `--instanceall` will create instances of all the geometry.
 This allows you to re-use the model with the smallest amount of drawcalls.
 Say your model has 10 specific meshes, if you display it a 1000 times you will still just have 10 drawcalls!

 Your export will look like something like this: